 PowerUp Pittsburgh is a collaborative strategy that brings together government, business, universities and entrepreneurs to align our region’s resources for the creation of jobs.

-Mayor Luke Ravenstahl created this partnership to coordinate strategy and collective response to opportunities through a commitment to innovation and entrepreneurship.
+This partnership is intended to coordinate collective responses to innovation and entrepreneurship opportunities.
 Founding partners include: Allegheny Conference on Community Development; University of Pittsburgh; Carnegie Mellon University; Pittsburgh Technology Council; Innovation Works; Idea Foundry; Urban Innovation 21; Pittsburgh Life Sciences Greenhouse; and others.

 Our mission is to accelerate the commercialization of technology innovation activities to create jobs in the Pittsburgh region, particularly in the City of Pittsburgh’s underserved neighborhoods.